This article is part of a larger series on How to Do Payroll.

 Also, check with your payroll software or service for resources and state-specific features.

 Overall, processing payroll in Hawaii is very similar to many other states.
 You’ll need to take note of the higher minimum wage and specific tax rates when calculating payroll.
 Most of the regulations align with federal standards, though, so you don’t have to worry about conflicting rules.
-Since not all of the required processes are available online, it’s important to be diligent and make sure that you are thinking about registrations and filings well before they are due.
+Since not all the required processes are available online, it’s important to be diligent and make sure you are thinking about registrations and filings well before they are due.